BA (Hons) Degree Pathway

 Work Placement

 Graduates of this course are eligible for a one month work placement with an interior design company.
-All placements are made in the greater London, Manchester, Birmingham and Edinburgh areas.
+All placements are organised through the British Academy of Interior Design, within the greater London, Manchester, Birmingham and Edinburgh areas.

 Read More- Study Option